You’ve poured money into designing a beautiful website, spent thousands on Facebook ads, and are pushing social media updates like nobody’s business.

 Dig Deep Where User Psychology Meets ROI

 The heart of conversion optimization isn’t math or science.
 It’s psychology.
 Your strategy needs to solve a specific user need.
-Start by identifying specific user needs — what you uncovered in chapter 3 — and reverse engineer the solution to meet that goal.
+Start by identifying specific user needs and reverse engineer the solution to meet that goal.

 Now comes the fun part — prioritizing your time.
 Your research may end up presenting a laundry list of needs to address.
 There are only so many hours in the day, and your marketing team (if you are lucky enough to have one) is likely limited on bandwidth.